aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 At the same time, our current method fails in the face of multiple distinct stacks in the same application.
-If two different stacks exist in the same application, each using a single construct library, then we will count both construct libraries as "having been used" for both stacks (because they were loaded into memory at the time the stacks were synthesized).
+If two different stacks exist in the same application, each using a different construct library, then we will count both construct libraries as "having been used" for both stacks (because they were loaded into memory at the time the stacks were synthesized).